Lead curator and archivist Cindy Davis wants to let the public know that there is no ghost at the Historic McKay Avenue School Archives and Museum.

 The original schoolhouse, which was one of the first buildings constructed after Fort Edmonton, used to take children on a trip through history.
 Additionally, Grade 6 students visit the former legislative chambers on the third floor and take part in a debate.

-“The whole forming of the province took place on the third floor,” Davis said.
+“The whole forming of the province took place on the third floor,” the then 59-year-old said.
 “We want to teach kids about their local history and our connections with Canada and everything we do meets the Alberta curriculum.
 And everything is hands-on.”

-What history is not accommodated however is that of Hlady’s creation.
-Maybe in the 1980s it was okay to conjure up fictional tales of haunts, Davis said, but during today’s social climate, tales of the uncanny are frowned up.
+What history is not accommodated by Davis, however, is the ghostly lore.
+Maybe in the 1980s, it was okay to conjure up fictional tales of haunts, Davis said, but during today’s social climate, tales of the uncanny are frowned upon.

 “It was all made up by a custodian.
 Everything is connected to Ron’s birthday and Ron’s dates in his life,” the staff member of eight years said.
 “He made up the Ouija board.
-So there really isn’t anything here, and it’s just become a story.”
+So, there isn’t anything here, and it’s just become a story.”

 She added that a story published in the Huffington Post back in 2013 added to her consternation.